Juancapp/BaSP-A2022-Etapa-1/README.md

 ### Week 02
 ```
+    Description:
         - Adding styles to the first week page.
         - The CSS has been coded on 1440x900px resolution.
 Not responsive.
         - On this week I've added all the style of main page called "style.css".
 This file is inside "css" folder.
         - I've created a copy of the folder "Semana-01" called "Semana-02" witch contained a exact copy of the index.html but with the corresponding bugs fixes from last week.
-Also, I've modified some elements to SS implementation easier.
+Also, I've modified some elements to CSS implementation easier.
         - I've added a reset.css to make the page more adaptative to different  browsers
         - Icon images of "assets" folder have been removed because I've replaced them by icons coming from https://fontawesome.com/.
         - I've priorized elements and ids selectors to to minimize the unnecessary use of classes.
 These have been used mainly to HTML components and very specific cases.